There is not an ounce of flour to be found anywhere. ‘The shelves are empty,’ Mum phones to tell me. ‘I’ve looked everywhere.’

 I hold the bag of flour up.
 ‘Flour is the new loo roll.’

 ‘Get it on eBay,’ Chris says.
 ‘We’ll trade it for a penthouse in Chelsea.’

 I’m heading to the bin to throw out the flour when I have an idea.
 ‘I’ll bake,’ I tell him.
 ‘It’s only borderline out of date.
 I’m sure it’ll be fine.’

 I look again at the best before date — it definitely says April, but I’m not sure if it’s 2019 or 2020.
 I look closer.
 I consider the current flour crisis.
 ‘I can’t throw it away when there’s such a shortage.
 It’s not right.
 I’m going to make Mum and Dad a cake.’

-I get to work straight away.
+I get to work straightaway.
 Flour, sugar, margarine, eggs.
-I consult a James Martin recipe but then decide to do my own thing.
+I consult a James Martin recipe but then do my own thing.
 I slap on the buttercream and jam, sprinkle some icing sugar on the top.
-The house is filled with the smell of home baking.
+The house smells of home baking.
 I can’t help but feel proud of myself.
-When things get back to normal, I’ll sign up to The Great British Bake Off, blessed as I am with a baking talent.
+When things get back to normal, I’ll apply to The Great British Bake Off, blessed as I am with such a baking talent.

 I cut half for us and take the other half to Mum and Dad’s, leaving it on the patio table and backing away to a socially acceptable distance.

 ‘Cake!’ she shouts.
 ‘That’s wonderful.
 Where did you find flour?’